 Consider this sprightly minimalist nail art the ultimate antidote to a bad case of the winter blues.
 Spring for shades of sea foam, robin's egg, and sky blue for an ultra-fresh finish that's non-aggressive in nature.

 At first glance, this looks like a plain yellow manicure.
 Look closer and you can see the sunflower design on a single accent nail.

 We love how unexpected and outside-the-box these adhesives are.
 And in white, they're kind of like the French tip 2.0, no?

 We're not sure what we love more: the rich shade of periwinkle or the Southwestern-inspired design scheme.
 Regardless, the dusty shades have us smitten.

 Coral checkered lines provide striking interest without taking over the entirety of your a nail.
 And while a completely checkered nail is show stopping in its own right, this vertical version is a happy medium.

 The best way to upgrade your go-to minimalist nude nail?
-A tiny red-hot stamp of geometry front and center.
+Complementary flowers in mint green, pale orange, and white.

 Thin stripes of gilded foil paired with a see-through base make for minimalist nail art that's one part enchanting, one part virtually invisible.

 Yes, the evil-eye trend is still going strong, and it happens to be an eye-catching option if you're equally entranced by the impact of negative space.